 Her love for her fans:

 Fans love Selena, but she also loved them back and not just because they listened to her music.

 According to her father Abraham Quintanilla, Selena loved kids and visited schools to tell them how important it was to have an education.

 She even had a stay-in-school campaign in 1994.

-Today, her family runs the Selena Foundation, which helps children with their education and contribute to their lives personally and professionally.
+Today, her family runs the Selena Foundation, which helps children with their education and contributes to their lives personally and professionally.

 How her success broke barriers

-Selena hit many achievements during her career, including winning the Grammy Award for best Mexican-American album for Live in 1994.
+Selena had many achievements during her career, including winning the Grammy Award for best Mexican-American album for Live in 1994.

 This was the first time a female Tejano artist won the category.